pureconfig/pureconfig/docs/docs/docs/supporting-new-types.md

 case class Conf(n: MyInt)
 ```

-In order to read an instance of a given type `T` from a config, PureConfig needs to have in scope in implicit instance
+In order to read an instance of a given type `A` from a config, PureConfig needs to have in scope in implicit instance
-of `ConfigReader[T]`.
+of `ConfigReader[A]`.
 This won't compile because there's no `ConfigReader` instance for `MyInt`:

 ```scala mdoc:fail
 ConfigSource.string("{ n: 1 }").load[Conf]